oldtimerza/beerntech/content/blog/ci-pipeline-2/index.md

 [simple-ci-pipeline](https://github.com/oldtimerza/simple-ci-pipeline)

-Get yourself a cup of tea because this is quite a length explanation.
+Get yourself a cup of tea because this is quite a lengthy explanation.

 Let's get started!